Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Every schemes  based on Garbled Circuit generator and evaluator
 - Multi Party Computation MPC protocol (when oblivious transfer OT will be managed in pallets)
 - Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction session - work in progress)
-- Post Quantum encryption and signature scheme implementation (NIST candiate examples)
+- Post Quantum encryption and signature scheme implementation (NIST candidate examples)

 ### Project Details